Cyclist Michele Scarponi, Giro d’Italia 2011 Winner, Dies In Collision With A Van While Training

 Scarponi is survived by his wife, Anna, and 4-year-old twin sons.

-In a sad irony, Scarponi posted a photo following the race on Friday night, which showed him with his twin sons on his back, with the caption: “Even if only for a day I thought I’d bring home two leaders’ jerseys.”
+In a sad irony, Scarponi posted a photo following the race on Friday night, which showed him with his twin sons on his back, with the caption, “Even if only for a day I thought I’d bring home two leaders’ jerseys.”

 i miei leader…#twins #leader #casadolcecasa @tommasi.anna77